Tachytaenius/tachy-guns/readme.md

 - The reason dependency content packs exist is because their content is used by multiple content packs, or intended for use in custom content packs.
 - It is recommended to use `gui/workshop-job` to set the desired materials for production.
 - Guns use the crossbow skill for ranged and the hammer skill for melee.
+- There is currently no way to select ammo for squads, it all doesn't work, it's all broken.
-- Don't mix incompatible guns and ammo in the same squad!
+	(For the old ammo system, I said: don't mix incompatible guns and ammo in the same squad!
-	It can lead to, for example, units holding large handgonnes and small handgonne charges.
+	It can lead to, for example, units holding large handgonnes and small handgonne charges.)
 - You'll need to run `enable tachy-guns` to get it working in arena mode.
 - In the case of bullets and shotgun shells, you can only fire ammo that says "fireable"-- other ammo is just shells or projectiles.
 	In the case of muzzle-loaded ammo, charges are what you fire and balls are the projectiles (there are no casings).